-- Clearance Requirement: SECRET – Student clearance eligibility and access information must be documented in the Joint Clearance Access Verification System (JCAVS).
+- Clearance Requirements: SECRET – Student clearance eligibility and access information must be documented in the Joint Clearance Access Verification System (JCAVS).

-- Attendance Requirement: Students must be present for the entire course and complete homework assignments, practical exercises, and examinations to receive a certificate of training.
+- Attendance Requirements: Students must be present for the entire course and complete homework assignments, practical exercises, and examinations to receive a certificate of training.

 - Exam Requirements: To successfully complete this course, students must obtain 80 percent of the accumulative point total for the course (220 of 275) calculated from scores on graded homework assignment, practical exercises, quizzes, and final examination.

 - Introduction to Special Access Programs (SAPS) SA101.01